masontuckett/library.tuckettlab.xyz/content/texts/_index.md

 +++
 title =  "Categories"
-date = '2025-10-17T05:37:54-06:00'
+description = "Mason Tuckett's Categories Page" author = "Mason Tuckett" date = '2025-10-17T05:37:54-06:00'
 draft = false
-menu = "main"
-weight = 4
 hideReply = true
-author = "Mason Tuckett"
-description = "Mason Tuckett's Categories Page"
 +++

 This is largely an archive and curated reading list—as I do not intend to commit copyright infringement.